miklevin/levinux/README.md

 ## What Is This Project About?

-The [micro Linux distribution](http://mikelev.in/ux/) known as Levinux (download ~25 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point for other projects, requiring just enough operating system and a quick introduction to generic nix systems.
+The [micro Linux distribution](http://mikelev.in/ux/) known as Levinux (download ~20 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point for other projects, requiring just enough operating system and a quick introduction to generic nix systems.
 Levinux is the remix of QEMU and Tiny Core Linux into something perfect for nix newbs.
+This is perhaps the only place on the Internet someone will recommend to actually try this just to have the experience (***but only on Levinux / not on your HOST system!***):

+    sudo rm -rf /

 ## Who is Mike Levin?